cndreisbach/hoplon-game-of-life/README.md

 # gol

-A Hoplon project with Castra designed to...well, that part is up to you.
+A Hoplon project with Castra designed to run Conway's Game of Life.

 ## Dependencies